linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 ### (60%) Coding:
+- Please upload your code to this repository.
+Please indicate which ones are supposed to run on the computer, and which ones are for the Pico board.
-As there are more more than 1 solutions, the only criterion is to navigate use the designated sensor as the main source.
+- As there are more more than 1 solutions, the only criterion is to navigate use the designated sensor as the main source.
 - (20%) Stage 1 - Encoder Navigation:
     - **Start the robot on or behind the "Stage 1 Start Line"**.
     - Plan a good trajectory.